chromatic-solfege/chromatic-solfege.github.io/readme.md

 I have written some programs to utilize Chromatic-Solfege.

 - [Chromatic-Solfege for Lilypond](./chromatic-solfege-for-lilypond/)
   a Lilypond library to write music with Chromatic-Solfege.
+This library includes some utilities to manipulate intervals and notes which are written in Chromatic-Solfege.

 - [Chromatic-Solfege for JavaScript](./chromatic-solfege-for-javascript/)
-  JavaScript module to transpose a sequence of notes which are written in Chromatic-Solfege.
-This includes the definition of all note names and intervals.
+  JavaScript module to manipulate notes and intervals which are written in Chromatic-Solfege.
+This module also includes the definition of all note names and intervals.

 - [Chromadoc](./chromadoc/) A toolkit for writing documentations with Chromatic-Solfege which automatically generates tex, synthesis singing audio